HazimBukhari/EEG2vec-A-unified-representation-for-EEG-signals/README.md

 The project is completed as a part of [CMU 11-785: Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/S25/index.html).

-# ALL OTHER STUFF IS BELOW (PLS CHECK IF WE NEED IT)
+# ALL OTHER STUFF IS BELOW (pls check what's needed and either delete it, or transfer it)

 # TODO
 - [ ] Train code